acidgenomics/koopa/README.md

 . ~/seqcloud/seqcloud.sh
 ```

-We also advise restricting world read access by default for enhanced security.
+We also advise restricting world access by default for enhanced security.

 ```{bash}
 umask 0007